-Top 8 Questions to Ask Wedding DJs
+Top 8 Questions to Ask Private Event DJs

 1. How would you describe your style as a DJ?

-This is the most important question you can ask.
+This is the single most important question you can ask.
 If presented with a dozen different DJs that have the exact same years experience, same cost, and same equipment, each DJ will provide a different experience.
 Unfortunately, some couples tend to commoditize DJ services and end up disappointed on the big day.
 You must inquire about entertainment style.
 Some DJs may not know how to answer this question since it is so rarely asked.
 So to help elicit the information you need, present the DJ with an MC-DJ spectrum and ask where they fall.
 On one end of the spectrum you have the classic, more old-school wedding entertainer who facilitates line dances while on the microphone all night.
 On the other end of the spectrum you have a performance DJ musician laser focused on the music, mix and subtleties of seamless song transitions.
 Clients that book me typically want someone closer to the performance DJ end of the spectrum, but still able to make announcements as the MC and nothing more on the mic.
 While my style provides a more contemporary approach to wedding reception entertainment, there is no right style other than the one that best matches what you want at your wedding.

 3. How will you incorporate our music preferences?